Volunteer Opportunities with Block Watch

 - Block Watch street signs.

 - Resources to recruit members of your team/group.

 - Depending on your local police agency, you Block Watch program may provide information sessions about crime related topics and crime prevention tips.

 - Newsletters to keep you informed of current crime trends, home security, Block Watch events, and much, much more!

 - A greater sense of safety among residents.

 In addition your local office may be able to provide:

 - The use of an engraving pen to mark your valuables

-- A Constable, Auxiliary Constable, Crime Prevention Staff Member or volunteer to attend your first meeting and or Block Watch event.
+- A Constable, Auxiliary Constable, Crime Prevention Staff Member or volunteer to attend your first meeting and or Block Watch events.

-Contact your local Police Department or local Crime Prevention Organization to see if there is a block watch in your area.
+Contact your local Police Department or local Crime Prevention Organization to see if there is an established Block Watch program in your area.